 Accordingly, the consultation fees were taxable wages pursuant to section 35 of the Act.
 Similar provisions are found in the Payroll Tax Act 2007 (NSW) and in other state based legislation.

 In our experience, many clinic owners do not have appropriate agreements in place with practitioners and are not aware of the potential liabilities that can arise from the failure to properly analyse and document the arrangements between clinic and practitioner.

 In light of the decision in the OS case, healthcare clinic operators should consider seeking specialist advice on their potential liability for payroll tax, and other tax compliance, even if the clinic has agreements in place with its practitioners.

 Where the clinic has no agreements, or agreements that are unsuitable or outdated, the risk of potential for claims against the clinic from revenue authorities, practitioners and patients of the clinic is even greater.

-This article was written by Special Counsel Julia Smith.
-Please contact her if you have any questions or would like more information.
+Please contact a member of our corporate or commercial team if you have any questions or would like any further information. .